AbdelmawlaFellani/TodoAppClientSide/README.md

 This is the frontend part of a simple todo app built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

-i:t's one of my first projects on mern stack technology
+it's one of my first projects on mern stack technology
 ## Features

 - Add new todos